Angelinsky7/Docker-Volume-Watcher/README.md

 Apache - Frontend (no need to listen to file changes there) Mysql - Database (no need to listen to file changes there) Node - Typescript (for example) project (only some file should be observed)
+3. Type of shell (and how) used by the notifier (sh first then bash, bash first then sh, only bash, only sh)

 ### Reset
 Panel to restart the service